Article by John Miller

 Ankle injuries are extremely common.
 The most common ankle injury is a sprained ankle, but ankle pain can have numerous sources.

-Ankle pain that results from injury are often thought of as sports injuries.
+Ankle pain that results from a traumatic injury is often thought of as sports injuries.
 But you don't necessarily have to be an athlete or even a social sportsperson to twist your ankle.

 While ankle pain can result from a large number of ankle and foot injuries, the most common ankle injuries are sprains (low and high ankle), which involve ligaments and bones in the ankle.
 But you can also fracture a bone, tear muscles or over-stress a tendon.